 Reaction & Thoughts:

 Super-entertaining silent edition of the oft-told tale.
-The good news is that Robin Hood, directed by Allan Dawn (Sands of Iwo Jima and The River’s Edge), compares favorably to the excellent 1938 movie with Errol Flynn, and it is infinitely superior to the Disney versions (live-action and animated), and the 1990s movie, with Kevin Costner (I haven’t seen the Russell Crowe movie yet).
+Lively directed by Allan Dawn (Sands of Iwo Jima), Robin Hood compares favorably to the great 1938 movie with Errol Flynn and Olivia de Havilland, and it is infinitely superior to the Disney versions (live-action and animated), and the 1990s movie, with Kevin Costner.

-I just love Douglas Fairbanks!
-He moves around like a jumping jelly bean and never loses that wonderful smile of his.
-I’m still a Flynn kind of guy, and being a 1970s & 1980s kid, I have a soft spot for Harrison Ford (Raiders of the Lost Ark), but Fairbanks ranks high on my list of favorite action stars.
+Despite high production values and a cast of hundreds, super-star Douglas Fairbanks is the whole show.
+I just love him.
+The actor moves around like a jumping jelly bean and never loses that wonderful smile of his.
+I’m still an Errol Flynn kind of guy, and being a 1970s and 1980s kid, I have a soft spot for actors Sylvester Stallone, Harrison Ford and Bruce Willis, but Fairbanks ranks high on my list of favorite action stars.

 Conclusions & Final Thoughts:

 If you are not well-versed in silent movies, Robin Hood is a real good place to start.
-The movie is funny, engaging, the action-scenes are well-staged, and Fairbanks is irresistible.
+The movie is funny and engaging, the action-scenes are well-staged, and Douglas Fairbanks Sr. is irresistible.
+It’s long but the narrative never lags and is always interesting and entertaining.
+Highly recommended!
 Tinted, 127 minutes, Not Rated.